The Nations are Sprinkled

 Matthew 25:32 And before him shall be gathered all nations: and he shall separate them one from another, as a shepherd divideth his sheep from the goats: And he shall set the sheep on his right hand, but the goats on the left.
 Then shall the King say unto them on his right hand, Come, ye blessed of my Father, inherit the kingdom prepared for you from the foundation of the world:

-The nations are separated into two categories, sheep and goats.
-The sheep are welcomed into Heaven, but the goats are not.
-The nations are separated into those who make it to Heaven, and those who do not make it to Heaven.
+Specifically, the nations are separated into two categories, sheep and goats.
+The sheep enter into Heaven, but the goats do not.

 In the end, God sprinkles the nations, and this is how God destroys evil, and this is how God makes pure all His children.